-Once you're at the location, you'll quickly be able to determine how good a cellular signal you'll have.
+Once you're at the location, you'll quickly be able to determine how good of a cellular signal you have.
 If you have a solid cellular signal, you can likely just keep surfing as normal.

 Both boosters and antennas can be effective, but it can vary greatly from location to location which one will work best.
 Be sure to experiment with all of your existing options.

-If you'll be sticking around awhile at this location and your existing gear doesn't quite cut it - you may need to optimize for that location by either ordering in additional gear, or considering alternatives.
+If you'll be sticking around awhile at this location and your existing gear doesn't quite cut it - you may need to optimize for that location by either purchasing additional gear, or consider other alternatives.

 For more information on enhancing cellular signals:

-If you use a satellite connection as a method of connecting to the internet, the same advice would apply as far as researching in advance what type of signal you might be able to get at your moochdocking location.
+If you use a satellite connection as a method of connecting to the internet, the same advice would apply as far as researching in advance the strength of the signal you'll have at your moochdocking location.

 For more information on using mobile satellite: